 How to Use This Sentence Starter Resource

 The most important tip to quickly improve your writing is to follow one rule:

 Start every sentence in a paragraph with a different word.

 - Use the transition list as you write: Think about how the sentences in your paragraph relate to one another.
-If you are comparing and contrasting two ideas, then use the "Showing Contrast" transition words (see list below).
+Are you comparing and contrasting two ideas?
+Use "Showing Contrast" transition words below.
 Are you writing about steps in a process?
 Then use the "Adding to an Idea" transition words below.
 When writing about something that happened, use the "Sequence/Time" transitions list.

 - Using the transition list while you are revising: Sometimes, it is easier not to worry about these words until your final draft stage, especially if you are a beginning writer.
 How do you do this?
 Use the following tips:

 - Go through your first draft and circle the first word in every sentence.

 - If you use the same word to start a sentence twice in a paragraph, then you need to choose another transition word and re-word the sentence based on what type of paper you are writing.

 - What does the sentence before this one say?

 - How does this sentence relate to the following sentence?

 - Scan the list for a transition that seems to fit best.
 You can also use these questions for help:

 - Does this sentence add information?
 Use: moreover, furthermore, additionally, not only . . . but also, or another addition transition.

 Does the sentence contrast or contradict?
 Use: however, on the other hand, in contrast, yet, conversely, or another contrast transition.

 - Are you writing something that happens in order?
 Use: next, then, in fact, similarly, or a time word like first, second, third, and finally.
 Alternatively, use another sequential transition.

 - Does this sentence add evidence?
 Use: for example, consequently, for this reason, or another adding transition.

 Does the sentence emphasize an idea?
 Use: obviously, especially, as a rule, particularly, or another emphasizing transition.